phpMussel/phpMussel/_docs/readme.en.md

 /vault/lang/lang.vi.php | Vietnamese language data.
 /vault/lang/lang.zh-TW.php | Chinese (traditional) language data.
 /vault/lang/lang.zh.php | Chinese (simplified) language data.
-/vault/phpmussel.ini | Configuration file; Contains all the configuration options of phpMussel, telling it what to do and how to operate correctly (essential)!
 /vault/quarantine/ | Quarantine directory (contains quarantined files).
 /vault/quarantine/.htaccess | A hypertext access file (in this instance, to protect sensitive files belonging to the script from being accessed by non-authorised sources).
 ※ /vault/scan_kills.txt | A record of every file upload blocked/killed by phpMussel.